georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Does a Traffic Ticket Stay on Your Record in Georgia?

 In Georgia, points accumulated for traffic violations or any traffic infractions are subject to a 2-year statute.
-These points will stay on the offender’s driving history for two years from the precise date they were added, after which they will drop off.
-This may vary based on the severity of the offense committed.
+These points may stay on the offender’s driving history for two years from the precise date they were added, after which they can drop off.
+However, this may all vary with the offense and its severity.

 disclaimer